At one time, I thought that not dying was incentive enough to get the COVID-19 vaccine. Evidently, I was wrong.

 Are Your Goals Short- or Long-Term?

 Short-term incentives may work for short-term goals, such as getting people vaccinated.
-But in the end, the motivating power a doughnut usually lasts about as long as the sugar rush does.
+But let's face it, the motivating power a doughnut usually lasts about as long as the sugar rush does.
 Safety professionals have a bigger challenge — building an organizational culture of safety over the long term, and showing that they are “serious about creating a culture of safety, not just the appearance of reducing rates,” as stated in the 2018 OSHA memo.

 More about how to drive long-term safety culture will be discussed in the Laboratory Safety Institute’s upcoming leadership webinar, “How To Convince Others That Your Are Serious About Safety (And, That It’s Important).”